 - A. Repairs, remodeling, structural modifications, additions, and enlargements are allowed to a nonconforming structure; provided, that all of the following conditions are met: - 1.
 A. The structure is permitted per Chapter 17.12 YPMC; - 2.
 B. The work does not increase the degree of nonconformity; - 3.
 C. The work does not involve the demolition of more than 25 percent of the structure's perimeter; - 4.
 D. The work does not add over 25 percent to the existing structure area; - 5.
-E. The work does not add over 100 percent to the existing habitable floor space.
-ADUs are exempt from this provision. - B. Additions or enlargements that do not meet the requirements of this section require that the entire structure be brought into conformity with the YPMC Title 17-zoning code.
+E. The work does not add over 100 percent to the existing habitable floor space; provided that this condition does not apply to work on an ADU conversion.

+B. Additions or enlargements that do not meet the requirements of this section require that the entire structure be brought into conformity with the YPMC Title 17-zoning code.